mark-5/p5-broker-async/README.md

 There is no guarantee when a task will be started, that depends on when a worker becomes a available.
 Tasks are guaranteed to be started in the order they are seen by $broker->do

+# AUTHOR

+Mark Flickinger <maf@cpan.org>

+# LICENSE

+This software is licensed under the same terms as Perl itself.